 13. Delays in the Investigation Process and Interactions with Law Enforcement

-Moravian College may undertake a short delay in its investigation (several days to a few weeks) if circumstances require, specifically under a request from law enforcement to temporarily delay the investigation while evidence is collected in a concurrent criminal process.
-The College will update the parties accordingly and will promptly resume its investigation as soon as feasible.
-During such a delay, the College will implement supportive measures as deemed appropriate.
+Moravian University may undertake a short delay in its investigation (several days to a few weeks) if circumstances require, specifically under a request from law enforcement to temporarily delay the investigation while evidence is collected in a concurrent criminal process.
+The University will update the parties accordingly and will promptly resume its investigation as soon as feasible.
+During such a delay, the University will implement supportive measures as deemed appropriate.

 14. Steps in the Investigation Process